 How do I get tested?

 Vitamin D testing is fast and easy.
 A simple blood sample is all that is required.
-Better2Know will be able to tell you if you have enough Vitamin D in your body to help prevent illness and disease or if you need to need to take Vitamin D supplements.
-Call our friendly booking team now to book your Vitamin D test.
-Remember that getting tested is the only way to know if you have enough of this important Vitamin in your body.
+Better2Know will be able to tell you if you have enough Vitamin D in your body to help prevent illness and disease, or if you should consider taking Vitamin D supplements.

 How do I book my appointment?